-Aprons and collars are not routinely required (see CAR POSITION STATEMENT ON THE USE OF THYROID SHIELDS: http://www.car.ca/en/about/position-papers.aspx) as radiation protection for mammography, as the amount of scattered radiation is negligible.
+Aprons and collars are not routinely required (see CAR POSITION STATEMENT ON THE USE OF THYROID SHIELDS: http://car.ca/en/standards-guidelines/ car_position_papers.aspx) as radiation protection for mammography, as the amount of scattered radiation is negligible.
 At the time of writing, it is recommended that radiation protection be used for patients who are pregnant or who fall outside of the 10 day rule, but require urgent mammographic assessment.